TOP 5 WILDLIFE RESERVES FOR SRI LANKA SAFARI HOLIDAYS

 The reserve was established in order to protect the wildlife, as well as biodiversity in the region.
 Lunugamvehera is a national park with very high biodiversity, which contains trees, belongs to different forest types in Sri Lanka such as dry zone forest, rainforests arid zone vegetation, shrubs, and grassland etc. Weera, Kone, Palu, Hik, Kunumallawa, Kirikone, Ulkenda, Kappetiy and Coffee plants are commonly seen in the park.

-The elephant corridor which is located between Udawalawa and Lunugamvehera national park enables the animals to migrate from one national park to the other; widening the habitat for the animals.
-Other than the elephants one can see the animal such as Leopards, Bear, monkeys, crocodile, deer, sambar, different species of birds.
+The elephant corridor which is located between Udawalawa and Lunugamvehera national park enables the animals to migrate from one national park to the other; widening the habitat of animals.
+Other than the elephants one can see animal such as Leopards, bears, monkeys, crocodiles, deer, sambar, and different species of birds.

 MADURU OYA national park

 Maduru Oya is a national park that originated under the Mahaweli development project in 1983.
 It was declared as a 6th national park by a special gazette notification by the government of Sri Lanka.
 The national park has been able to accommodate the wild animal that lost their ancient living habitats due to the resettlement of farmers under the project.
 Madur Oya national park is not coming under wildlife reserves to visit in Sri Lanka within one day if you stay in Colombo.
 But it is a very convenient wildlife reserve to visit from the cultural triangle.

 ABOUT MADURU OYA NATIONAL PARK